+Could the service change or policy have a disproportionate impact on the people with the protected characteristic of Sex?
+Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant services within this path may find it harder to disclose and seek appropriate help by using a telephone triage system with the perpetrator within earshot of them. understand how this service can be made sensitive to the needs of those experiencing gender based violence. boxes).
+1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics. (i) Sexual Orientation Could the service change or policy have a disproportionate impact on the people with the protected characteristic of Sexual Orientation?
 Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
-Protected Characteristic Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (h) Could the service change or policy have a disproportionate impact on the people with the protected characteristic of Sex?
-Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
-People experiencing gender based violence who require to attend services within this path may find it harder to disclose and seek appropriate help by using a telephone triage system with the perpetrator within earshot of them.
-Mitigation should be put in place to understand how this service can be made sensitive to the needs of those experiencing gender based violence.
+The Flow Navigation Centre is unlikely to have a disproportionate impact on people with the protected characteristics of sexual orientation.